cimbyote/Scale_Quiz_App/README.md

 ## TODO
 - Implement Helper Class for getting/printing notes and scales
     - Service Locator Pattern?
         - Avoid an unnecessary singleton
     - Implement a visual aspect/remove from console once structures are in place

- Markup : - [ ] An uncompleted task
+- [ ] An uncompleted task
     - [ ] A subtask

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.